 A joint call from Scottish Churches, of all denominations, has been made for people to join together at 7 pm on a Sunday.
 Further information and this week’s prayer can be found on the What’s On page.
 Please join in.

 As well as the services which include baptisms, weddings and funerals, we offer fun, friendship and fellowship.

 As we are unable to hold our normal Sunday services at the moment, St Mungo’s has posted an alternative on our Facebook page.
 Please click on the Facebook tab above and join us in our alternative service.

-The Order of Service for 31 May, along with links to the sermon, prayer, Bible reading and music for reflection for those who don’t access Facebook, can be found on the What’s On page.
+The Order of Service for 28 June can be found above.
+Links to the sermon, prayer, Bible reading and music for reflection for those who don’t access Facebook, will be available on Sunday on the What’s On page.
 Just click on the tab above and scroll down to below the calendar.

 Ways to Support the Church Financially

 Apart from the routine way of donating money, if you were to

 use “Easyfundraising” then the church benefits without it

 This week the Moderator, Rt Rev Dr Martin Fair, has paid tribute to the NHS as it marks 72 years in existence.
 He pays tribute to all who work in the healthcare system for the work that they do.
 He is encouraging people to take part in the one-off clap for carers event at 5pm today.
 To read more about what Dr Fair said and also to find out a bit more about the role of hospital chaplains, follow the link below